The benefits of homework

 - adds a substantial amount of study time to a pupil's education;

-- offers opportunites for work which is independent of the teacher;
+- offers opportunities for work which is independent of the teacher;

 - can exploit materials and sources of information which are not accessible in the classroom;